AlanChuang1/EmotionDetectorCNN/README.md

 ### Model 1

 - In the first model we add two convolutional layers and 3 dense layers.
-Then its trained over 40 epochs
+Then its trained over 40 epochs.
+After that its complied using the Adam optimiser and categorical_crossentropy to compute loss.

 - Model 1 was constructed with a simple CNN structure using a Keras Sequential model from TensorFlow, which groups layers of the model linearly and provides loss and accuracy values for our training and validation datasets.